foxBMS/foxBMS-documentation/doc/sphinx/hardware_documentation/components/components.rst

 Insulation Monitor
 ------------------

 |foxBMS| supports an insulation monitoring device (i.e., also called a ground fault detector) to detect faulty insulation of the battery pack against chassis, ground or or battery pack enclosure.
 Bender insulation monitor IR155-3203/-3204/-3210 are supported and tested, while IR155-3204 is recommended.
+The Bender ISOMETER IR155-3203/-3204 monitors the insulation resistance between the insulated and active HV-conductors of an electrical drive system (up to 1000VDC) and the reference ground.
+The fault messages (insulation fault at the HV-system, connection or device error)  will be provided at the integrated and galvanic isolated interface.
+The interface consists of a status output (called OKHS output) and a measurement output
+(called MHS/MLS output).
+The status output signalises errors or that the system is error free.
+The measurement output signalises the actual insulation resistance.
+Furthermore, it is possible to distinguish between different fault messages and device conditions, which are base frequency encoded.
+For details, consult the corresponding device datasheet or manual.
+The insulation resistance threshold can be factory programmed, as well as an additional undervoltage threshold.
+Any violation of thresholds causes an error signal on the status pin.

+According to ECE R-100 the insulation resistance between the high voltage bus and the electrical chassis shall have a minimum value of 100Ohm/V of the working voltage for DC buses, and a minimum value of 500Ohm/V of the working voltage for AC buses (e.g., for a 800V system, the insulation resistance threshold should be selected for 400kOhm).

-This section describes how to test the Bender functionality.
+The following section describes how to test the Bender functionality.

 Required Hardware